-LDR 5013 3 Foundations in Leadership Theory and Practice Considers the development of leadership theory and contemporary thought in leadership as well as the practice of leadership theory.
+LDR 5013 Foundations in Leadership Theory and Practice Considers the development of leadership theory and contemporary thought in leadership as well as the practice of leadership theory.
+Surveys models, methods, and skills in leadership theory.
 Surveys models, methods, and skills in leadership and their application in diverse settings and cultures.
+271

-LDR 5023 Ethical Leadership in a Biblical Worldview 3 hours Considers ethical practices and behavior from the perspective of the leader as it relates to decision-making, planning, moral dilemmas, and the ability to lead.
+LDR 5023 Ethical Leadership in a Biblical Worldview Considers ethical practices and behavior from the perspective of the leader as it relates to decision-making, planning, moral dilemmas, and the ability to lead.
 Uses the Biblical world view as the foundation on which values, morality, and ethical practice considerations will be formulated.
 Also examines concept of ethical leadership power.
-LDR 5033 Organizational Leadership Identifies, connects, and evaluates organizational issues and practices related to effective leadership in organizations; focuses on leading and influencing innovation and change.
+3 hours LDR 5033 Organizational Leadership Identifies, connects, and evaluates organizational issues and practices related to effective leadership in organizations; focuses on leading and influencing innovation and change.
 3 hours LDR 5043 Change Leadership Focuses on leading organizations through the complexities and practical methods of short-term and long-term change utilizing best practices while considering changes dictated by widespread societal shifts affecting organizations.
 3 hours LDR 5053 Non-Profit Leadership Survey of leadership issues that affect non-profit organizations.
 Includes discussion of non-profit leadership structures, government oversight, funding & grant writing as well as recruiting, training and supervising volunteers.
 3 hours LDR 5093 Leadership Capstone Project Examines case studies of leadership theory/style or individual leaders.
 3 hours